AmonRhaniery/FOX230/README.md

 ##Installation
 :one: Clone the latest version: `git clone -b master https://github.com/AKSW/FOX.git`

-:two: Build the release: `./build.sh`
+:two: Put the correct location for the stanford PT model at tools/ner/pt/StanfordPTBuild and build the release: `./build.sh`

-:three: Go into the `release` folder and rename `fox.properties-dist` to `fox.properties` and change the file to your needs.
-Besides, change the `./learn.sh` to portuguese and put the correct location for the stanford PT model at tools/ner/pt/StanfordPT.
+:three: Go into the `release` folder and rename `fox.properties-dist` to `fox.properties` and change the file to your needs (if using the first time, set `org.aksw.fox.nerlearner.FoxClassifier.training` to true in  `fox.properties`).

-:four: Learn with trainings data (optional with default properties file): `./learn.sh` (set `org.aksw.fox.nerlearner.FoxClassifier.training` to true in  `fox.properties`)
+:four: Download Spotlight with `wget https://sourceforge.net/projects/dbpedia-spotlight/files/spotlight/dbpedia-spotlight-1.0.0.jar` and `wget https://sourceforge.net/projects/dbpedia-spotlight/files/2016-10/pt/model/pt.tar.gz/` and `tar xzf pt.tar.gz`.
+Run Spotlight with `java -jar dbpedia-spotlight-1.0.0.jar pt http://localhost:4449/rest`.

+:five: Change the `./learn.sh` to portuguese.
+Learn with trainings data: `./learn.sh`

-:five: Start the server: `./run.sh`
+:six: Start the server: `./run.sh`

-:six: Stop the server: `./close.sh`
+:seven: Stop the server: `./close.sh`

 ##Demo and Documentation
 Project Page: [http://fox.aksw.org][4]